NETL-RIC/URC-Assessment-Method/paper.md

 # Implementation Details

 The `URC Resource Assessment Tool` relies on several existing open source libraries to perform its analyses.
+The [Geospatial Data Abstraction Library](https://www.gdal.org) (GDAL) is utilized for managing geospatial inputs and outputs, projection transformations, and converting vector layers into raster layers.
-[GDAL](https://www.gdal.org) is heavy utilized for managing geospatial inputs and outputs, projection transformations, and the conversion of vector layers into raster layers.
-For arithmetic operations, rasters are converted to two-dimensional [NumPy](https://numpy.org/) arrays, potentially reducing run time through NumPy's CPU/SIMD Optimizations [@npsimd].
+Rasters are converted to two-dimensional [NumPy](https://numpy.org/) arrays, during arithmetic processing to both reduce code complexity and potentially reduce time complexity through NumPy's hardware optimizations, such as Advanced Vector Extensions (AVX) utilization on Intel hardware [@npsimd].

 Data analyses pertaining to DA were carried out using [Pandas](https://pandas.pydata.org/).
 Raster information is converted into a Pandas DataFrame object, with each column representing a layer, and each row representing a pixel location.
 Sums are calculated according to the DA scoring algorithm outlined in @CREASON2023, with the final results taken from the pandas Dataframe and converted into geospatial rasters.

-The fuzzy logic statements driving the DS analysis is authored using the [SIMPA tool](https://edx.netl.doe.gov/dataset/simpa-tool), and then baked into the `URC Resource Assessment Tool` by using the embedded urclib.fuzzylogic package to convert the logic to Python.
+The fuzzy logic statements driving the DS analysis are authored using the [SIMPA tool](https://edx.netl.doe.gov/dataset/simpa-tool), and then baked into the `URC Resource Assessment Tool` by using the embedded urclib.fuzzylogic package to convert the logic to Python.
 The collection of fuzzy logic statements are executed across all rasters on a per-pixel coordinate basis.
-This creates a Single Instruction, Multiple Data (SIMD) condition which is heavily parallelized using python's `multiprocessing` module, potentially providing significant improvements in temporal performance.
+This creates a Single Instruction, Multiple Data (SIMD) condition which is heavily parallelized using python's `multiprocessing` module, further reducing time complexity and noticeably reducing overall processing time.

-For more information on how the fuzzy logic library works, see @simpa2019.
+For more information on how the fuzzy logic library works, see the SIMPA tool documentation [@simpa2019].

 ## Support Libraries